joeshaw824/rlims/README.md

 ## Example

-To begin with, set up the ODBC connection which connects to the server mirror version of the DLIMS database using `connect_odbc()`.
+To begin with, you can set up the ODBC connection which connects to the server mirror version of the DLIMS database using `connect_odbc()`.

 ``` r
 library(rlims)